 In order to reserve a time slot in the imaging facility, please download Outlook.pdf and follow the instructions to add the Microscope Calendar to your Office Outlook App.

 Important: Because projects carried out in the facility involves pathogens, we require adherence to regulations or approvals by standard operating procedures (SOP), institutional review boards (IRB) and institutional biosafety committees (IBC) for all experiments.
 For additional questions regarding biosafety contact Jessica McCormick: office phone (973) 972-8424.

 All users require basic training before using any microscope or equipment in our facility.
 Advanced training available for certain equipment.

-Discussion of a project with PHRI/AIF staff prior to starting is advised in order to obtain useful and high-quality data, as well as to discuss potential biohazard concerns.
+Discussion of a project with PHRI staff prior to starting is advised in order to obtain useful and high-quality data, as well as to discuss potential biohazard concerns.